andre-salvati/cdk/README.md

 # cdk

 This is a CDK script to build a demo with RDS, SCT, DMS, and Redshift.
-It builds all the infrastructure which:
+It builds 4 stacks (vpc, rds, redshift, and dms) which:

 1) creates an RDS (SQL Server) instance and a Redshift cluster
-2) allow connections from the Internet to RDS and Redshift through a tool like DBeaver.
+2) allows connections from the Internet to RDS and Redshift through a database management tool like [DBeaver](https://dbeaver.io/).
 Caution: RDS and Redshift are deployed on public subnets.
 This is just for test purposes.
 It is not the best architecture for production environments.
-3) configure a DMS instance, RDS and Redshift endpoints, and a migration task.
+3) configures a DMS instance, RDS and Redshift endpoints, and a migration task.

 After stack creation, you can manually: